Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - Saya Mau Berak.
 Timed Megawads.
 You must quickly Use the Toilet to End Level.
 If you timeout, you'll Die Shitting your Pants.
 - *XYZ Rabbithole is dead, I was banned from the community, Stop making mods for it*.
 An episode or level name
 - AI Cheat Detect: Dualsense.
 The AI Anti-Cheat detects cheating by seeing your controller struggle motions. e.g., when pressing a Force Feedbacked trigger, the user should be seen have a little struggles in its motion sensing & trigger press graph pattern; & when vibrating, the RAW uncalibrated motion sensing should results that there is a vibration mixed with other motions.
 If this is absent or what, This could mean that they used a counterfeit controller, or worse: Cheatcon.
+- ECS Doom.
+Doom with Things an Entity Component System class.
+Modular description! add stuffs to it.
+Automatically converts Doom's description into ECS modules.
+Make it all Data Oriented.

 ## sdjfjkhadjikfghkjlaerhjklfhaljkeshfjklaes